 Note 3: Fire risk can be further reduced through appropriate management of flammable vegetation near structures and ensuring fire appliances can locate and reach the dwelling in the event of a fire.
 Further information about managing fire risks is available from Fire and Emergency New Zealand or the Waimea Fire and Emergency New Zealand's Principal Rural Fire Officer.

-Note 4: The water supply provided for in 17.5.3.2(d)(ii) may serve a second dwelling on the site provided that the requirements of the condition are met for both dwellings.
+Note 4: The water supply provided for in this condition may serve a second dwelling on the site provided that the requirements of the condition are met for both dwellings.